banner

 15. Searchcode.com[16]#

-Can search source code across multiple code platforms, a secret weapon in security analysis.
+Allows searching for source code across multiple code platforms, a secret weapon in security analysis.

 16. URLScan.io[17]#